-- When instructed, you enter the room, pick up an exam at the front of the room, and take your seat.
+- When instructed, you enter the room, pick up an exam and a bubble sheet at the front of the room, and take your seat.
 Note that there may be exams from other courses or sections in the exam room, so be sure to pick up an exam from a box labeled with your section.

-- Write your name and student ID number on your scantron and fill in the corresponding “bubbles” using dark pencil marks.
-Print and sign your name, write your student ID number, and your seat number on the front page of the exam booklet, but do not open the booklet until instructed to begin.
+- Print your name and UW Net ID on your bubble sheet.
+Print and sign your name, write your UW Net ID, and your seat number on the front page of the exam booklet, but do not open the booklet until instructed to begin.

-- When instructed please write your name on all colored pages of the exam booklet before you start the exam.
+- When instructed please write your UW Net ID on all pages of the exam booklet before you start the exam.

-- For a multiple-choice problem, fill in your scantron carefully and darkly.
+- For a multiple-choice problem, fill in your bubble sheet carefully and darkly.
 Make no stray marks.
 If you must erase, erase completely.
 Also circle your choices directly on the exam booklet for later reference.

 - Space for long-answer problems will be provided in the exam booklet.
 If you need more space, use the back side of the same page to complete your answer.
 Clearly indicate to the grader that you used the back side.